Prospective constraints on dark energy from nanohertz individual gravitational wave sources: Introduction

 Current PTA efforts have focused on stochastic GW backgrounds, but technological advances are pushing detection thresholds toward resolving individual SMBBHs.
-Recent simulations suggest that SKA-era PTAs could detect individual SMBBHs with signal-to-noise ratios (SNR) $\gtrsim$100 \cite{Yang:2024mqz,2023ApJ...955..132C}.
+Recent simulations suggest that SKA-era PTAs could detect individual SMBBHs with high signal-to-noise ratios (SNR) \cite{Yang:2024mqz,2023ApJ...955..132C,Truant2025LightingUT}.
 The matter-rich environments of merging galaxies hosting supermassive black holes (SMBHs) substantially enhance the detectability of electromagnetic counterparts associated with these compact objects.
 When combined with redshift information from electromagnetic surveys, these systems could serve as standard sirens complementing existing probes, and the direct luminosity distance measurements from GW waveforms could be used to offer constraints on dark energy equation of state (EoS) parameters \cite{Yan_2020,Jin:2023zhi,Wang:2022llq}.

 In this work, we intend to employ the variants proposed by \cite{2011MNRAS.413..101G,2013MNRAS.428.1351G} of the semi-analytic galaxy formation model (SAM) grounded on dark matter (DM) halo merger trees derived from the Millennium simulation \cite{2005Natur.435..629S,2011MNRAS.413..101G} to construct multiple realizations of a comprehensive dataset of SMBBHs within the mock observable universe under different hardening timescales.
 From which we compute the SNR for each SMBBH event in all the realizations across diverse PTA parameter configurations (observational duration $T_{\rm obs}$, pulsar numbers $N_p$, and timing noise $\sigma_t$).
-Through systematic selecting of resolvable individual sources in all realizations under each parameter set, we subsequently employ these selected populations to quantify the projected precision for dark energy parameter constraints within the Fisher matrix formalism.
+Through systematic selecting of resolvable individual sources in all realizations under each parameter set, we subsequently employ these selected populations within the Fisher matrix formalism to constrain the dark energy EoS parameter $w$, which in this paper we assume to be a constant.

 The paper is organized as follows: In Section \ref{sec:Fisher} we introduce the Fisher matrix framework for constraining dark energy parameters with PTA band individual GW events.
 In Section~\ref{sec:dataset}, we describe the galaxy evolution model and mock data we used, as well as the basic setups and methods for constructing light-cone SMBBHs in the observable universe and selecting bright individual sources under different PTA parameter configurations.
 In Section~\ref{sec:results}, we present our main results on the number, distribution, and other properties of the resolvable individual GW sources identified through our selection criteria.
 Additionally, we quantify the measurement precision for dark energy EoS parameter achievable with these sources, as derived from Fisher matrix analysis.
 Finally, Section~\ref{sec:concl} is devoted to conlusions and discussions.
 Throughout this work, we adopt a flat $\Lambda$CDM cosmology with $\Omega_m = 0.272$, $\Omega_\Lambda = 0.728$, and $H_0 = 70.4$ km s$^{-1}$ Mpc$^{-1}$.